CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 - [SNMPv2c/v3](/cumulus-linux/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/)
 - [NCLU](/cumulus-linux/System-Configuration/Network-Command-Line-Utility-NCLU/), a full network CLI with tab completion, built-in documentation and commit/rollback

-Since Cumulus Linux is a full Linux distribution based on Debian, administrators have the full power of a Linux system at their fingertips.
-This provides the ability to run containers or on-box agents for functions like streaming telemetry via NetQ, Telegraf or Prometheus or native automation support for tools like Ansible, Saltstack or Puppet.
+Because Cumulus Linux is a full Linux distribution based on Debian, administrators have the full power of a Linux system at their fingertips.
+This provides the ability to run containers or on-system agents for functions like streaming telemetry via NetQ, Telegraf or Prometheus or native automation support for tools like Ansible, Saltstack or Puppet.

 ## Cumulus Hardware Partners